SpoonLabs/astor/README.md

 After the execution of a repair attempt, Astor writes in the output folder (property `workingDirectory` in the mentioned file), a folder with all the variants that fulfill the goals i.e., repair the bugs.
 Each variant folder contains the files that Astor has analyzed (and eventually modified).
 Additionally, it contains a file called 'Patch.xml' that summarized all changes done in the variant.
-The summary of the execution is alsoprinted on the screen at the end of the execution.
+The summary of the execution is also printed on the screen at the end of the execution.
 If there is at least one solution, it prints “Solution found” and then it lists the program variants that are solution i.e., they fixed versions of the program.
 Then, if you go to the folder to each of those variants, the file patch appears, which summarizes the changes done for repairing the bug.
 In other words, the file `patch.xml` is only present if the variant is a valid solution (fixes the failing test and no regression).
 If Astor does not find any solution in the execution, it prints at the screen something like “Not solution found”.